Equality Scheme for the Northern Ireland Audit Office

 • provide audited bodies with constructive advice that will help them improve their corporate governance, financial management, control and reporting.

-1. Further information on the NIAO can be found on the Office’s website or by contacting the Office using the contact details given in this document.
+14. Further information on the NIAO can be found on the Contact Us section of this website.

 Chapter 2